Tell me about this Islamic personal loan by Affin Islamic Bank.

 What do I get from Affin Islamic Personal Financing-i?

-You can borrow any amount between RM2,500 to RM150,000 from 2 years up to 10 years with Affin Islamic Personal Financing-i.
+You can borrow any amount between RM2,500 to RM250,000 from 2 years up to 10 years with Affin Islamic Personal Financing-i.

-Besides, you will also be charged with a competitive fixed and flat rate of 5.50% p.a. for the whole tenure.
+Besides, you will also be charged competitive profit rates from as low as 3.50% up to 5.30% per annum for the whole tenure.

 How do I repay this Islamic personal loan?

-You will have from 3 options to choose to repay your monthly installment to Affin Islamic Bank, such as by salary deduction, auto-debit for monthly installment (for employees whose salary is credited to Affin Islamic Bank account),or Standing Instruction.
+You will have three options to choose to repay your monthly instalment to Affin Islamic Bank, such as by salary deduction, auto-debit for monthly instalments (for employees whose salary is credited to Affin Islamic Bank account), or Standing Instruction.

 Do I need a guarantor or collateral for this loan application?

 There is no need to standby a guarantor or collateral when applying for Affin Islamic Personal Financing-i.
-However, you will be asked to make a 1-month advance payment and 2-months installment amounts as a security deposit.
+However, you will be asked to make 1-month advance payment and 2-months instalment amounts as a security deposit.

 This amount will be deducted from your approved financing limit upon facility disbursement.